Open quantum-classical systems: A hybrid MASH master equation: Theory

 This formalism can be extended to treat time-dependent Hamiltonians.
 For this, we employ the real-valued adiabatic basis, $\ket{\Phi_0(t)}$ and $\ket{\Phi_1(t)}$, in which $\Hs(t)$ is always diagonal.
 This introduces the time-derivative coupling $\tau(t)=\Braket{\Phi_1(t)|\frac{\dd}{\dd t}|\Phi_0(t)}$, leading to

+where the coupling coefficients $\gamma_\nu(t)$ now depend on time, either directly due to $\hat{A}(t)$, or indirectly through the system frequency $\omega_S(t)$ and time-dependence of the adiabatic basis itself.
 The validity of this time-dependent master equation requires the system Hamiltonian to change slowly compared to the bath relaxation time, in addition to the other approximations used to derive secular Redfield theory (which must hold at all times).